MadisAr/intern-decision-engine-backend/TICKET-101-conclusion.md

 ### Tests
 Since there were some mistakes in the original project then the tests weren't working properly so I changed them to fit the actual requirements and later added a test for age verification functionality.

+### Frontend
+There seemed to be also some problems with the frontend code, for example, the page doesn't actually still show the biggest loan a person could get.
+The slider on the front end is also slightly broken, displaying the wrong selected month values.